The Beatles refused to play for segregated audiences in the U.S.

 15. Military units break step when marching over bridges to avoid causing a resonate wave that could collapse the structure.

 A plaque honoring Martin Luther King, Jr. mistakenly thanked his assassin, James Earl Ray, instead of actor James Earl Jones.
 When officials received their plaque they were horrified to discover that it bore an inscription thanking James Earl Ray for “keeping the dream alive”

 17. In 2000, a Korean couple spent their life savings to bring a Pan Am 747 to Seoul and set it up as a restaurant.
 The restaurant failed, leaving the couple living in a hut below the airplane.
 The 747 was torn down for scrap metal in 2010.

-18. There are birds (Oxpecker bird) that drink blood.
+18. There are birds named Oxpecker and Vampire finch that drink blood.

 19. To his inauguration, Wyoming's first Democratic governor, George Parrott (also known as Big Nose George) wore shoes made from the skin of a lynched train robber